ramjanarthan/impossible-languages/README.md

 python -m data_generation.generation_projects.impossible_blimp.v2.distractor_agreement_rc
 ```

-#### Ensuring token length parity
+### Ensuring token length parity
 To ensure that the generated minimal pairs will be tokenized to equal lengths by the impossible language tokenizers, run the following command to filter out pairs that do not yield equal token lengths.
-This will write the filtered dataset to `<path/to/dataset.jsonl>%filtered.jsonl`.
+This will write the filtered dataset to a new file with the suffix `filtered`, which will be an invariant assumed by other scripts to ensure token length parity.

 ```bash
 python -m data_generation.generation_projects.impossible_blimp.filter_dataset <path/to/dataset.jsonl>